 Check the overview of master’s at the University of Twente

 As an applied mathematician, you will be skilled in using in-depth mathematical expertise to analyse and solve problems in all kinds of societal domains.
 If you want to set to work right after you completed the Master’s in Applied Mathematics, you will find plenty of job opportunities, for example right here in Twente, currently the fastest growing industrial area in the Netherlands.
 You could work:

 - In the development department at a technical company

 - As a Research & Development specialist

-- At a hospital, for example, in logistics or process optimization
+- At a hospital, for example, in logistics or process optimisation

-- For a (semi-)government organization, as an advisor or policy maker, for example
+- For a (semi-)government organisation, as an advisor or policy maker, for example

 - In the academic world, for example, through a promotion route